TheLostLambda/quizcrawler/README.md

 gamification of studying should further increase engagement and recall.

 ## What am I doing now?
-  1. Add tests for question state changes (mastery, correct, etc)
+  1. Add loads of tests + window fixing
   2. Basic Persistence
   3. Fix MC (Similarity)